dvarounis/perfservmon/README.md

  * PerfServ_Port = The Port of where perfservlet Application runs

  Optionally set the HTTP protocol(http or https) and/or the Basic Authentication credentials for accessing the PerfServlet Application.
+ In the case of an https connection you may use (although not recommended) the --ignorecert option to ignore any TLS certificate issues.

  This is the check that collects all the relevant perfserv data of all nodes/servers from perfservlet and stores them localy as a Python selve file.